Support Us Button Widget

 1870: Alexandria County and the City of Alexandria formally separate — no divorce lawyer needed.

 1920: Alexandria County is renamed Arlington County to eliminate confusion between the city and the county.
-The name “Arlington” is chosen because Civil War Confederate General Robert E. Lee’s home of that name is located in the county.
+The name “Arlington” is chosen because Confederate General Robert E. Lee’s home of that name is located in the county.

 1922: The Virginia Supreme Court holds that Arlington “is a continuous, contiguous and homogeneous entity which cannot be subdivided nor can any portion be annexed by neighboring jurisdictions.”
 To put it simply, Arlington County contains no cities or towns, and its government exercises both city and county functions — making it one of the few urban unitary governments in the US.